Dear Moms of Angel Babies,

 You may feel angry; you may feel overwhelming sadness; you may feel both.
 It may be hard to be around others who are expecting.
 Remember, you don’t have to “just get over it.”
 You may never stop missing your baby, and that is okay.

-Do not let anyone or anything make you feel that you need to rush through the grieving process.
+Do not let anyone or anything make you feel like you need to rush through the grieving process.
 Give yourself grace and time to heal.

 2. Know that it’s not your fault.